gmberton/image-matching-models/README.md

 cd image-matching-models
 pip install -e .
 ```
-Some models (`omniglue`, LoFTR family) require one-off dependencies (`tensorflow`, `pytorch-lightning`), which are not included in the default list.
+Some models require additional optional dependencies which are not included in the default list.
 To install these, use
 ```
 pip install .[all]
 ```